-Bacterial cultures from rectal swabs or fresh feces.
+- Bacterial cultures from rectal swabs or fresh feces.

-How is it treated?
+How is salmonellosis treated?

-Food and water are restricted while vomiting and diarrhoea are present.
+If the infection isn't severe then supportive care will be given at home.
+Food and water are restricted while vomiting and diarrhea are present.

 Can I catch salmonella from my cat?

-Cats have been found to shed the serotype of salmonella which are pathogenic to humans.
+Cats have been found to shed the serotype of salmonella which is pathogenic to humans.
 However, there are very few (if any) reports of human infection from cats.
 There is a much, much greater risk of becoming infected via infected food.

 Bacteria in the cat's saliva can be transferred onto the cat's coat during grooming and quickly contaminate the environment, therefore, extreme care must be taken when handling a cat with salmonella as well as ensuring the environment is properly decontaminated.